 - Efficient Use of Land: These homes are a practical choice for densely populated areas as they allow for more living space without requiring a larger land footprint.

-- Design Flexibility: Homeowners can enjoy a diverse range of design options with two-storey homes, from modern styles to traditional layouts.
+- Design Flexibility: Homeowners can enjoy a diverse range of house design options with two-storey homes, from modern styles to traditional layouts.

 Difference Between Single-Storey, Two Storey, and Multi-Storey Homes